BryanPlummer/flickr30k_entities/README.md

         year={2017}
     }

-In addition to citing our dataset, please also reference the original Flickr30K dataset:
+In addition to citing our paper, please also reference the original Flickr30K dataset:

     @article{flickr30k,
         title={From image descriptions to visual denotations: New similarity metrics for semantic inference over event descriptions},